ISS-Security/hw-credit_card_crypto/README.md

       $ rubocop <your_ruby_file.rb>

 ### C. Advanced Crypto and Hashing
-Your team must implement the AES cipher and Hashing.
+This week, we enter the world of modern cryptography.
+Your team must *use libraries for* the AES cipher and SHA hashing algorithms.
+We *should not implement* modern ciphers ourselves for production purposes.

 #### C.1.
-AES Cipher:
+AES 256 Cipher:
 Implement a modern cryptographic encryption method:
 - `AesCipher` in `aes_cipher.rb`
-- Write your own tests for the double transposition cipher `spec/crypto_spec.rb`:  Try writing these tests before coding!
+- Write your own tests for the AES cipher in `spec/crypto_spec.rb`:
+  - make sure your implemented tests *all fail before writing* any code!
+  - make sure they pass *one-by-one* while writing code :)
-- Can you DRY out all the tests using metaprogramming as we saw in class?
-(DRY = Do not Repeat Yourself in code)
+  - Can you DRY out all the tests using metaprogramming?

 #### C.2.
 Hashing
 Your team must implement hashing methods for credit card objects.
 Recall that all objects in Ruby have a `hash` method by default.
 However, this method does not use the contents of their objects to produce hashes.
 Furthermore, this hash method cannot produce a cryptographically strong hash.